armory/docs-cdaas/content/en/architecture.md

 ### Command Line Interface (CLI)

-The CLI is the primary means of interacting with the Armory CD-as-a-Service.
+The CLI is the primary means of interacting with CD-as-a-Service.

 You can use the CLI directly or with machine-to-machine credentials to automate deployments in your CI system.